About Chancellor Linda P.B. Katehi

 Name pronounciation: kah-TAY-hee

-At UC Davis, she holds joint faculty appointments in electrical and computer engineering and in women and gender studies.
+At UC Davis, she holds joint faculty appointments in Electrical and Computer Engineering and in Gender, Sexuality, and Women's Studies.
 The chancellor’s research focus is in circuit design.

 - University of Illinois, Urbana-Champaign, Ill.
 (2006-2009): provost and vice chancellor for academic affairs; professor in the Department of Electrical and Computer Engineering and the Program of Gender and Women Studies.

 - Purdue University, West Lafayette, Ind., 2002-06: John A. Edwardson Dean of Engineering and Professor of Electrical and Computer Engineering

 - University of Michigan, Ann Arbor, 1984-2002: Associate dean for Academic Affairs and Graduate Education in the College of Engineering, and professor of electrical engineering and computer science

 - National Technical University of Athens, School of Mechanical and Electrical Engineering: Diploma degree, 1977

 UCLA: Master of Science (1981) and doctorate (1984), both in electrical engineering

 Linda Katehi became the sixth chancellor of the University of California, Davis, on August 17, 2009.
 As chief executive officer, she oversees all aspects of the university’s teaching, research and public service mission, including the UC Davis Health System and its acute-care teaching hospital in Sacramento, one of the nation’s leading medical schools, a new school of nursing and a multi-specialty physician group that serves 33 counties and six million residents.